ARIZONA LAST WILLS

 - Assets that are controlled by a Revocable Living Trust do not get probated.

-- If you want money to go to Kyle, you can say in a Revocable Living Trust that if Kyle dies, his share goes to his kids, and not to his icky spouse.
+- If you want money to bypass your in-law, you can say in a Revocable Living Trust that if your son dies, his share goes to his kids, and not to his icky spouse.

-- A Revocable Living Trust allows you to say that young recipients will get their inheritances outright at age 25.
+- A Revocable Living Trust allows you to say that young recipients will get their inheritances outright at an age other than 18.
 There is no need for any court involvement.

 If you have real estate in different states, deeds can be done in each state, tying the property to the Trust.
 This then avoids probate in every state.